senecajs/seneca-transport/README.md

 ```

 The filter <code>plugin:color,case:ADD</code> picks out log entries of
-type _plugin_, where the _case_ is ADD.
-These entries indicate the
+type _plugin_, where the plugin has the name _color_, and where the
+_case_ is ADD.
+These entries indicate the action patterns that a
-action patterns that a plugin has registered.
+plugin has registered.
+In this case, there's only one _color:red_.

 You've run this example in a single Node.js process up to now.
 Of
 course, the whole point is to run it a separate processes!
 Let's do that.
 First, here's the server: